dependabot/dependabot-core/README.md

 for updating dependencies.

-If you're looking to provide feedback on Dependabot's hosted service then we'd love to hear it!
+If you're looking to provide feedback on Dependabot's hosted service then we'd love to hear it.
 This repo is the right place to do so - please create an issue [here][issues].

-If you want to host your own automated dependency update bot then this repo should give you the tools you need!
+If you want to host your own automated dependency update bot then this repo should give you the tools you need.
 A reference implementation is available [here][dependabot-script].

 ## What is this?